 - 3. Dial the extension number of the telephone to be programmed.
 The green lights next to buttons on which lines or pools are assigned show the current Line Ringing settings; remaining buttons can be programmed with telephone numbers, extension numbers, or system features. - 4.
+At this point, program the features that must use Centralized Telephone Programming.

+For all phones, these features must now be programmed:

-At this point, you can: - Use Automatic Line Selection to change the order in which the telephone selects a line or pool when the user picks up the handset.
-(If you want to change Automatic Line Selection for an extension, you must do so immediately after you enter programming mode and dial the extension number.) - Use Extension Name Display to assign a user's name to the extension.
+Use Automatic Line Selection to change the order in which the telephone selects a line or pool when the user picks up the handset.
+(If you want to change Automatic Line Selection for an extension, you must do so immediately after you enter programming mode and dial the extension number.)

+- Use Extension Name Display to assign a user's name to the extension.
 See Chapter 5 for the character codes.
 (Like Automatic Line Selection, this procedure must be done immediately after you enter programming mode and dial the extension number.
-If you want to change both Automatic Line Selection and Extension Name

-Display, first change Automatic Line Selection, then press (Central Tel Program), redial the extension number, then use Extension Name Display.)

-- Use Line Ringing to change the ringing for an individual line or pool. - 5.
-Program Personal Speed Dial Numbers, Auto Dial numbers, or system features as described in Chapter 5.
+If you want to change both Automatic Line Selection and Extension Name Display, first change Automatic Line Selection, then press (Central Tel Program), redial the extension number, then use Extension Name Display.) - Use Line Ringing to change the ringing for an individual line or pool.

+For standard phones, you must now also program all other extension features.

+For non-display system phones, you may also want to program all extension features at this point.

-To erase the current programming from a button, press the button, then press (Mic/HFAI).
+To erase the current programming from a button, press the button, then press(Mic/HFAI).

-- 6. To change the settings for another extension, press (Central Tel Program), then dial the new extension number. - 7.
+- 5. To change the settings for another extension, press (Central Tel Program), then dial the new extension number. - 6.
 To exit programming mode, you can press Feature (O), or lift the handset off-hook, then place it back in the cradle.